Provision of programming and procedural support to the Senate.

 - liaising with committee chairs and secretariats to facilitate interaction between the Senate and its committees

 Staff also arranged for the presentation of documents by ministers, the Auditor-General and committees when the Senate was not sitting.
-This procedure has become an increasingly useful avenue for the timely publication of material of interest to the parliament.
-In 2008–09, 404 documents were presented this way—a 29 per cent increase on the 2007–08 total of 313.
+This procedure has become an increasingly useful avenue for the timely publication of material of interest to the Parliament.
+In 2010–11, 515 documents were presented using this procedure—a 17 per cent increase on the 2009–10 total of 440.
+This is the second consecutive reporting period for which the number of documents presented using this procedure has increased.

-The office responded to the legislative requirements of the Senate and the needs of senators and others for related information by:
+The office responded to the requirements of the Senate and the needs of senators and others concerning legislation and related information by:

 - processing all bills considered in the chamber